orbeon/orbeon-forms-doc/form-builder/repeat-settings.md

 This allows *freezing* the first *N* iterations of a repeated grid or repeated section.
 Frozen iterations cannot be removed or moved by the user.
 The grid menus and buttons reflect that those operations are not possible.

-The number of frozen iterations must be at most the minimal number of iterations.
-If that's not the case, the number of frozen iterations will be reset to the minimal number of iterations.
+The number of frozen iterations must be at most the minimal number of repetitions.
+If that's not the case, the number of frozen iterations will be reset to the minimal number of repetitions.

 See also [Freezing rows in repeated grids or sections](https://blog.orbeon.com/2019/06/freezing-rows-in-repeated-grids-or.html).